hetzneronline/community-content/README.md

 ## Writing and Testing your Content

-There is a Editor/Preview Suite you can use to write your Articles (optional) https://community.hetzner.com/markdown-test-suite/
+There is a Editor/Preview Suite you can use to write your Articles (optional). https://community.hetzner.com/markdown-test-suite/

 ## Requesting Content